zaius/docs/content/docs/web-interface/application-settings.md

 offers three types of [roles and permissions](/docs/web-interface/roles-and-permissions).

-But what if you want to add someone that is not a wercker user yet, you can use the same input field to send an invite email, when signed up the user can directly access your application.
+But what if you want to add someone that is not a wercker user yet, you can use the same input field to send an invite email, when signed up, the user can directly access your application.

 When the owner of an application is an organization you can only manage the permissions of teams.
-The owner team of an organization always has `admin` access.
+The owners team of an organization always has `admin` access.

 [Read more on roles and permissions &rsaquo;](/docs/web-interface/roles-and-permissions)